Layers

 Target Mix

-will cause the channel to follow the currently selected sends on fader mix (default app behavior).
-Any other selection will cause all channels added in that mode to be fixed to the selected mix.
+By default, the Any option is selected.
+Any causes the channel to follow the currently selected sends on fader mix ( default app behaviour).
+Any other selection causes all channels added in that mode to be fixed to the selected mix.